rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Teams/Teams Voice Licensing.md

 # Document Description
 This document covers licenses needed for Teams Voice deployment.

+### Prerequisites:
+_This docuemnt assumes that the end user already has access to teams _

 # Teams Voice - Microsoft as PSTN
 _Licenses needed for Microsoft teams Voice with Microsoft as the Public Switched Telephone Network_